-The Royal Mile is the most famous street in Edinburgh and attracts millions of visitors each year.
-The cobbled street leads to Edinburgh Castle at the top, situated on the volcanic Castle Rock and overlooking Princes Street Gardens and the city centre.
-At the other end, visitors will find Holyrood Palace and the Scottish Parliament, leading into Holyrood Park.
-Within Holyrood Park is Arthur's Seat, the volcanic crags and hilltop that also dominate the city skyline.
+The Royal Mile’s famous attractionsThe Royal Mile is the most famous street in Edinburgh and attracts millions of visitors each year.
+Alternatively known as ‘High Street’, the cobbled street leads to Edinburgh Castle at the top, situated on the volcanic Castle Rock and overlooking Princes Street Gardens and the rest of the city centre.
+At the other end, you will find Holyrood Palace and the Scottish Parliament, and from there the open greenery of Holyrood Park.
+Within Holyrood Park lies Arthur's Seat, the volcanic crags and hilltop that also dominate the city’s skyline.